25 Days of Giving: Charitable Remainder Trusts

 Charitable Remainder Trust, defined

-A CRT is a split interest trust that pays out income to one or more non-charitable beneficiaries for life (or lives) or a term of years not to exceed twenty.
-The selected payout rate may not be less than 5%, and no more than 50%, of FMV of assets originally placed in trust.
+A charitable remainder trust (CRT) is a split interest trust that pays out income to one or more non-charitable beneficiaries for life (or lives) or a term of years not to exceed twenty.
+The selected payout rate may not be less than 5%, and no more than 50%, of fair market value (FMV) of assets originally placed in trust.
 At the end of the trust term, the remaining trust assets (the remainder interest) is distributed to charity selected by the donor; the actuarial value of the charity’s remainder interest must be at least 10% at the time of the trust’s creation.

 Benefits of a CRT